 The Municipality adopted a Disaster Management Plan in June 2014.
-This plan was reviewed in March 2018, and was tabled with the draft reviewed IDP and will be adopted by Council in May 2019.
-It will be further reviewed during the public participation process guiding the IDP and budget approval.
+This plan was reviewed in March 2018, and was tabled with the draft reviewed IDP and will be adopted by Council in May 2021.

 The disaster management framework in Prince Albert is embodied in their Disaster Management Plan.
 By law each municipality must annually review their Disaster Management Plan to ensure that when a disaster occurs, they will be ready to address it in such a manner that it will have the least negative impact on our community and environment.
 The foundation of effective Disaster Management Planning is understanding the hazards, the exposure and vulnerability of people and assets to those hazards.
 The first step in the process of preparing a Disaster Management Plan for a Municipality, (in consultation with other key role players, is to compile a Disaster Risk Assessment that identifies risks to which the communities in the municipal area are exposed to.
 Prince Albert Municipality have done just this, in collaboration with the community and the Provincial Department.
-The draft Disaster Risk Assessment forms an integral part of the Disaster

-Management Plan and covers topics such as shale gas development, drought, accidents on the N1, and many more.
+The draft Disaster Risk Assessment forms an integral part of the Disaster Management Plan and covers topics such as shale gas development, drought, accidents on the N1, and many more.
 The Municipality would like to invite the public to come and peruse the documents available at the libraries and provide their input on ways to improve their risk mitigation strategies.